-One thing that I love about visiting Rome is the fact that everywhere you go is a virtual history lesson.
+One thing that I love about visiting Rome is the fact that everywhere you go is a pretty much a history lesson brought to life.
 A subject I adored studying back at university, while dabbling in some non-psych major subjects.
-Learning about civilisations from the past is a passion and seeing it all come to live was an experience I will always cherish.
+Learning about civilisations from the past is a passion and seeing it all come to life was an experience I will always cherish.

 So what are the must see Ancient Rome sites you must visit, when in Rome?
 Check out our recommendations.